Breakdown Maintenance: Types, Benefits & Examples

 MTTR calculation

-Breakdown maintenance is performed whenever a piece of equipment fails.
-Here are common circumstances:
+Breakdown maintenance is performed whenever a piece of equipment malfunctions.
+Here are common examples of breakdown maintenance:

 Equipment That Can’t Be Repaired at All